Prof. Deji Akinwande at the White House to receive the U.S. PRESIDENTIAL (PECASE) AWARD by President Obama.

 We are looking for bright, motivated students and scholars to join the group.
 A strong work ethic and an abundance of passion is essential for our research activities.
 Please click here for more information.

-Deji Akinwande is an Endowed Faculty Full Professor at the University of Texas at Austin.
+Deji Akinwande is an Endowed Chair Professor at the University of Texas at Austin.
+His research focuses on 2D materials, pioneering device innovations from lab towards applications.
 He received the PhD degree from Stanford University in 2009.
-His research focuses on 2D materials and nanoelectronics & nanotechnology, pioneering device innovations from lab towards applications.
 Prof. Akinwande has been honored with the 2018 Fulbright Specialist Award, 2017 Bessel-Humboldt Research Award, the U.S Presidential PECASE award, the inaugural Gordon Moore Inventor Fellow award, the inaugural IEEE Nano Geim and Novoselov Graphene Prize, the IEEE “Early Career Award” in Nanotechnology, the NSF CAREER award, several DoD Young Investigator awards, and was a past recipient of fellowships from the Kilby/TI, Ford Foundation, Alfred P. Sloan Foundation, 3M, and Stanford DARE Initiative.
 His research achievements have been featured by Nature news, Time and Forbes magazine, BBC, CNN, Discover magazine, Wall Street Journal, and many media outlets.
-He has served as an Editor for the IEEE Electron Device Letters, IEEE Proceedings, and is a current editor for ACS Nano, and Nature NPJ 2D Materials & Applications, and on the editorial board for Science.
-He was the co-Chair of the Gordon Research Conference on 2D materials, and was the Chair of the 2019 Device Research Conference (DRC), and the 2018 Nano-device committee of IEEE IEDM Conference.
+He serves as an Editor ACS Nano and Nature NPJ 2D Materials & Applications, and on the editorial board for Science.
+He was the co-Chair of the Gordon Research Conference on 2D electronics, and was a past Chair of the 2018/2019 Device Research Conference (DRC), and the Nano-device sub-committee for the 2018 IEEE IEDM Conference.
 He co-authored a textbook on carbon nanotubes and graphene device physics by Cambridge University Press, and was recently a finalist for the Regents’ Outstanding Teaching Award, the highest teaching award from the University of Texas System.

-He is a Fellow of the IEEE and APS societies.
+He is a Fellow of the IEEE, MRS, APS, and AAS societies.